trakt-tools/universal-trakt-scrobbler/README.md

 ### Other Problems

 If you find any other problems or have suggestions or questions, feel free to [open an issue](https://github.com/trakt-tools/universal-trakt-scrobbler/issues/new).

+### Help Translate

+Help us translate the extension through Crowdin at https://crowdin.com/project/universal-trakt-scrobbler.
+You'll need to create a Crowdin account (you can sign in with your GitHub account).
+Then select the language you wish to contribute to and start translating (don't forget to save your translations).
+If a language isn't available yet, open an issue requesting it to be added.

+You can also vote for translations, which helps confirm good translations and flag inaccurate ones.

 ### Development